 The Company's operations are largely financed by notes issued in public (Note 14).
-The Company's financial liabilities are due within one year, except for derivative financial instruments (Note 11), principal and interest-bearing loan from a related corporation (Note 14) repayable on January 2022 and interest-bearing notes (Note 14) which are repayable between may 2023 to january 2028.
+The Company's financial liabilities are due within one year, except for derivative financial instruments (Note 11), and interest-bearing notes (Note 14) which are repayable between May 2023 to January 2028.